 Our homes, from the air we breathe to the products we use to clean, can actually be more toxic to us than our diet.
 This is a result of a number of factors including household products we use on a daily basis, off-gassing of new home furnishings, mold and other allergens, and how often we open up the doors and windows (challenging in colder seasons).
 In fact, studies show that indoor air can be up to 5x more polluted than outdoor air!

 When I first learned that the everyday products I was using in my home, such as cleaning supplies, air fresheners, plastics, and my pots and pans were full of harmful chemicals, I immediately began searching for safer alternatives.
 I turned to all natural products (don’t get tricked by some labels) and mostly to making my own.
-I now have a toxin free home cleaning ebook filled with ten go-to recipes which cover cleaning solutions for every room in your home.

 In Canada, cleaning products, which are even less regulated than cosmetic and personal care products, contain thousands of harmful chemicals and are big contributors to indoor air pollution.
 In fact, there are 17,000 chemicals used in cleaning supplies and less than 1/3 are tested for safety.
 These include phthalates, PFCs, sodium laurel sulfate, glycol ethers, and many more harmful ingredients.